-Ethical Considerations
+• Ethical Considerations

-- Whether the population selected to participate in the trial stands to benefit from the knowledge gained. - Whether the level of risk to study participants is sufficiently minimized and how the safety monitoring and reporting plan is appropriate for the level of risk. - o To what degree privacy and confidentiality issues are appropriately considered. - o To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations. - Whether an independent clinical trial monitor (or clinical research associate) with expertise consistent with the nature of the potential risk(s) is identified.
+• Whether the population selected to participate in the trial stands to benefit from the knowledge gained.

+- o If applicable, how well the inclusion of international sites is justified. - How the level of risk to human subjects is minimized and how the safety monitoring and reporting plan is appropriate for the level of risk. - o To what degree privacy and confidentiality issues are appropriately considered. - To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.